mfedatto/mfedatto.com/docs/resume.md

 ### Full ASP developer at BSI Tecnologia

 I've joined BSI Tecnologia as a trainee for a new COBOL team.
-The training programme had 6 months duration but I digress in the first month, when I accepted joining the brand new non-mainframe platform team.
+The training program had 6 months duration but I digress in the first month, when I accepted joining the brand new non-mainframe platform team.
 I've joined the new team as a full classic ASP developer.
 I had a deficient but motivational technical environment that lead me to learn JavaScript, advanced file IO and regular expressions, skills that boosted my productivity and my career.